JocysCom/JsClasses/README.md

 ## JavaScript References

 In JavaScript there is no `ref` or `out` keyword, which indicates a value that is passed by reference.
-You have to use JavaScript object to replicate that functionality.
+You have to use JavaScript Object type to replicate reference functionality.
 For example:

 C# reference parameter example: